-A01: Yes, Offutt announced its first case of COVID-19 April 1.
-In accordance with DoD guidance, no further cases will be announced at the base level.
+A01: Yes, Offutt announced its first case of COVID-19 April 1, 2020.
+In accordance with DOD guidance, no further cases will be announced at the base level.

 A02: We are taking proactive steps to encourage Team Offutt to follow CDC guidance to avoid contracting or spreading respiratory illnesses like the flu or COVID-19.
 There are contingency plans in place and we have been taking steps to educate and safeguard our military and civilian personnel, family members and base communities in preventing a widespread outbreak.
 We will continue to work with our interagency and local partners to strengthen global detection and response to COVID-19.

-We have a strong coalition of partners at Offutt and in surrounding communities, and we’ve been working together for weeks to slow the spread of COVID-19.
+We have a strong coalition of partners at Offutt and in surrounding communities, and we’ve been working together since the beginning of the pandemic to slow the spread of COVID-19.
 It’s important that everyone continues to remain vigilant.
 Those who are not fully vaccinated must continue to mask wear and social distancing, per the DoD directive issued May 14, 2021.

 A03: If you are not fully vaccinated, you should continue to wear a mask when in public and practice social distancing of at least six feet.
-All personnel should wear a mask when in public.
-The goal is to limit the number of people you come into contact with.
+All personnel should wear a mask when using public transportation such as airplanes or busses or as directed by local policy.
 Some people with the virus may not display any symptoms.
 Even if you do not fall within the “significant risk” category, we strongly encourage:

 A04: The short answer is yes.
 Handwashing can help prevent illness.
 Taking 20 seconds to lather up, scrub your hands, rinse and dry is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs.
 Hand hygiene is so important to preventing the spread of disease.
 If we can limit the spread of influenza and COVID-19, we can limit the number of people who end up in our hospitals and emergency rooms.